GameDistribution/gd-sdk-unity/Assets/GameDistribution/README_GD.txt

  - Replace the GAME_KEY value with your own keys
  - Use GameDistribution.Instance.ShowAd() to show an interstitial advertisement
  - Use GameDistribution.Instance.ShowAd("rewarded") to show a rewarded advertisement
+ - Use GameDistribution.Instance.PreloadAd("rewarded") to preload a rewarded advertisement
  - Make use of the events GameDistribution.OnResumeGame and GameDistribution.OnPauseGame for resuming/pausing your game in between ads
  - Make use of the event GameDistribution.OnPreloadAd for checking the availability of rewarded advertisement after called GameDistribution.Instance.PreloadAd("rewarded")